axelofwar/lane_detection/README.md

 ```
 rosrun etc.cpp
 ```
 Use these rosrun finctions in order to run the files within.
+Once I clean up the directory from all the integration files that were proprietary to the other parts of the project a cleaner push to git can be made.